TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + (Prepared action) Disorienting Blow
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage and precision.
-	+ Attack the next foe who moves into or out of melee range, applying (1 + POW/4) rounds of disorientation.
+	+ Attack the next foe who moves into, within or out of melee range, applying 1 round of disorientation.